Protecting your building materials

 Why it is important to reduce waste

-Reducing waste saved your business money in three ways:
+Waste reduction is a simple but effective sustainable construction method.
+Reducing waste can save your business money in three ways:

 Minimising waste going to landfill benefits the environment.